 Figure out the Cost Per Click

-For this example, I will just say I am fine with these words.
-Now, I just want to see how much on average the CPC will be for these terms.
+For this example, I will say I am fine with these words.
+Now, I want to see how much on average the CPC will be for these terms.
 I am going to select all the keywords and click on the Keyword Performance section.
 As a note, I am just trying to get a rough cost per click for the last month.
-This entire experiment is just to get baseline metrics.
+This entire experiment is to obtain baseline metrics.

 I use the Bing Ads Intelligence Tool because I have a lot of options to sort the data into many categories.
 I use this tool for keyword research because it will give me keyword ideas, the seasonality reason, and also the rough cost per click for those terms.
-After I have identified a few terms, I will go in further and sort everything by more factors, but this is just the beginning stage.
+After I have identified a few words, I will go in further and sort everything by more factors, but this is just the beginning stage.
+Using a Bing Keyword Research Tool will give you additional insight that you may be overlooking when working on your PPC or SEO strategy.
+Since the tool is built into Excel, you will get a lot of Bing Research Tool data to help with your optimization.
 There are many other functions on this tool that I can use too, but I will stop here since I just wanted to talk about keyword research.